 Grace Church (formerly Wyoming Community Church) was founded in 1996 as a church plant from Lakes Free (Lindstrom) and Kost Free (North Branch).
 We began in the basement of Lakes Free, moved to the Wyoming Elementary School and then to the old sanctuary of the Wyoming Methodist Church.
 In 2005, Wyoming Community Church changed its name to Grace Church and began renting its current building on Faxton Avenue (at the southwest crossroads of Viking Blvd and Highway 61 in the City of Wyoming, MN).
 The people of the church worked together and transformed a dollar store and print shop into a church building with a sanctuary, nurseries, kitchen, classrooms and offices.

-Grace Church includes believers from Wyoming, Forest Lake, Chisago City, Lindstrom, Stacy, North Branch, Linwood, East Bethel, Hugo, Centerville and North Branch.
+Grace Church includes believers from Wyoming, Forest Lake, Chisago City, Lindstrom, Stacy, Linwood, East Bethel, Hugo, Centerville and North Branch.
 It has a unique dynamic for a small church—a diversity of age that including many families with young children.
 Grace Church is a part of the Evangelical Free Church of America and its theology and philosophy of ministry are closely (but not exclusively) aligned to ministries such as the Gospel Coalition, Desiring God Ministries, and 9 Marks Ministry.
-Grace Church is led by a team of elders including one full-time pastor—David VanAcker (since 2007).
+Grace Church is led by a team of elders including two full-time pastors—David VanAcker (since 2007) and Mike Maruska (since 2018).
 Grace Church is a local congregation full of forgiven sinners who have been saved by God’s grace and desire to glorify God by following Jesus in the power of the Spirit.

 We at Grace Church earnestly desire and prayerfully strive to be a…